 Most employees want stock options.
-In and out of the tech world, the stock is an essential part of an employee’s overall compensation plan.
+In and out of the tech world, stock is an essential part of an employee’s overall compensation plan.
 It’s seen as valuable by employees and their families, and indeed, it can be.
 However, most employees don’t realize that stock options are fundamentally flawed and that there are other choices besides traditional stock options.
 Stock options can expose hard-working employees to liability and expenses they don't see coming.

 What is broken?